csvpath/csvpath/docs/functions/string_functions.md

 ### strip(value)

-Same as you would expect.
+Same as you would expect from the Python function.

 ### substring(value, int)

 Substring starting from left and including the number of characters indicated.
 The value is stringified, so you can substring essentially anything.
+Unlike Python, for clarity CsvPath does not allow negatives.

 ### upper(value)